opn-ooo/challenges/challenge-phoenix/README.md

 ### Hold your horse!

 Elixir development doesn't provide a convenient GUI (Graphic User Interface), so everything from now on will be based on running a command in a command prompt terminal.
-If you're not familiar with the command line terminal, we recommend learning a basic about it first.
+If you're not familiar with the command prompt, we recommend learning a basic about it first.

+Here are some useful sources for learning command-line basics.
+- https://www.davidbaumgold.com/tutorials/command-line/.
+Getting to know essential command-line utilities.
+- https://www.hongkiat.com/blog/web-designers-essential-command-lines/.
+Also basic command-line commands.

 ### What is Elixir?